 #6.
 Risk.
 Risk is a classic war game that lets players take on the role of army generals, moving units across the board and engaging in battles.
 Like many popular strategy games, there’s a lot to learn from Risk when it comes to teaching kids about history, math, and other subjects.

 #7.
-Clue.
-Clue (also known as Cluedo) is a popular murder-mystery game that puts players in the shoes of investigators trying to figure out secrets and solve crimes.
+Cluedo.
+Cluedo is a popular murder-mystery game that puts players in the shoes of investigators trying to figure out secrets and solve crimes.

 Corporative Board Games